Thursday, December 24, 2009

 If you leave a comment here and tell me your favourite book about kidnapped children or boys and pets, I'll pick five winners.

-- Alright I'm changing the rules a bit, as I can't actually think of any childrens' books about kidnapped children myself either.
+Edit - Alright I'm changing the rules a bit, as I can't actually think of any childrens' books about kidnapped children myself either.
 So it's just boys and pets.

 I know plenty of books about that, so I'm sure you have a favourite one as well.